sermons/fragrant/slides/index.md

   + believers in "God" but not Jesus
   + want God's rescue but not Kingship
     + kingdom of God
++ Do I care for my countrymen?
+CN, TW, HK, US?
++ Who has God placed in my life who is pious?
+  + Am I laying out the gospel clearly?
 + 1. **lay out** gospel clearly
 + 2. **testify** to God's kingship, ultimate authority
 + 3. The **persuasion** comes from HS and the power of God